zhoushengisnoob/OpenDeepClustering/README.md

 ```

 ## Contact
-If you have any questions, please feel free to contact me via email: [rencailgb@gmail.com](mailto:rencailgb@gmail.com)
+:email:If you have any questions, please feel free to contact me via email: [rencailgb@gmail.com](mailto:rencailgb@gmail.com)